michaeltouati/ESVM/paper.md

 \end{equation}
 keeps being respected during the linear stage of the simulation.

-We refer the user to the paper @Decyk:1987 and the reference texbooks @LandauLifshitz:1981 and @GaleevSagdeev:1969 in order to check the provided academic case simulation results 1), 2) and 3), respectively, and we only detail here the derivation of analytical estimates in order to check the ESVM simulation results related with the provided academic case 4).
+The user can check the provided academic case simulation results 1), 2) and 3) by using the paper @Decyk:1987 and the reference texbooks @LandauLifshitz:1981 and @GaleevSagdeev:1969, respectively.
+Only the derivation of analytical estimates done in order to check the ESVM simulation results related with the provided academic case 4) is detailed here.
 4) is initialized assuming two counter-propagating homogeneous Gaussian electron beams '$e,+$' and '$e,-$' of exactly opposite drift velocity $v_d$ with same standard velocity deviation $v_{T_e}$
 \begin{equation}
   \label{eq:EDF}
   f_e^{(0)} \displaystyle \left ( x,v_x,t\right ) = f_{e,+}^{(0)} \displaystyle \left (x,v_x,t \right ) + f_{e,-}^{(0)} \displaystyle \left (x,v_x,t \right )